Pelvic Floor Weakness

 - Stress incontinence

-- Vaginal or uterine prolapse, in the worst case with prolapse of the organs in front of the vaginal entrance
+- Vaginal or uterine prolapse, in the worst case with the organs protruding from the vaginal entrance

 - Fecal incontinence